 Remember, it’s your responsibility to ensure that your insurance provides adequate cover for the activities you offer in your setting.
 Check with your Public Liability Insurance provider whether you are covered for the use of trampolines and if there are any conditions that you should follow related to this.
-If your Public Liability Insurance is purchased with PACEY childminder membership, there is specific guidance that you will need to be aware of regarding your Insurance on the use of trampolines.
-There is further information under PACEY Insurance FAQs
+If you have Public Liability Insurance as part of your PACEY membership, there is specific guidance that you will need to be aware of regarding your Insurance on the use of trampolines.
+There is further information in Insurance FAQs.

 Other considerations on trampoline safety and risk assessment include keeping your paediatric first aid training up to date, and having access to a first aid kit.

 And to finish think about when you are away from your setting too.
 Additional considerations may also be necessary if the children will have access to trampolines at places that you visit and this should be reflected within relevant documents such as parental permissions, risk assessments and policies and procedures.
 RoSPA provides guidance for commercial trampoline parks on their website that may be of interest when considering this.